apache/trafficcontrol/docs/source/overview/delivery_services.rst

 Max DNS Answers
 ---------------
 The maximum number of :term:`Edge-tier cache server` IP addresses that the Traffic Router will include in responses to DNS requests for DNS-:ref:`Routed <ds-types>` Delivery Services.
 The :ref:`to-api` restricts this value to the range [1, 15], but no matching restraints are placed on the actual data as stored in the Traffic Ops Database.
 When provided, the :term:`cache server` IP addresses included are rotated in each response to spread traffic evenly.
-Ideally this number will reflect the amount of traffic - e.g. ``1`` for a trial Delivery Service with very little traffic, ``2`` for a small production Delivery Service.
-Add 1 for every 20 :abbr:`Gbps (Gigabits per second)` of traffic you expect at peak.
+This number should scale according to the amount of traffic the Delivery Service is expected to serve.

 Mid Header Rewrite Rules
 ------------------------
-This field in general contains the contents of the a configuration file used by the `ATS Header Rewrite Plugin <https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/plugins/header_rewrite.en.html>`_ when serving content for this Delivery Service - on :term:`Mid-tier cache server`\ s.
+This field in general contains the contents of the a configuration file used by the `ATS Header Rewrite Plugin <https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/plugins/header_rewrite.en.html>`_ when serving content for this Delivery Service - on :term:`Mid-tier cache servers`.

 .. tip:: Because this ultimately is the contents of an :abbr:`ATS (Apache Traffic Server)` configuration file, it can make use of the :ref:`ort-special-strings`.